 The most important rule is you should never jerk your dog’s head when wearing a head halter.
 This can cause serious injury to the dog’s neck.
 When using the halter to change direction, use light pressure and relieve the tension as soon as the dog reacts correctly.

 Similarly, you shouldn’t use a head halter with an extendable leash.
-If your dog runs to the end of the line and has his head jerked back, the sudden movement can cause a neck strain.
+If your dog runs to the end of the line and has their head jerked back, the sudden movement can cause a neck strain.

-Start by allowing your dog to sniff the harness and then give praise and a treat.
-Work towards putting on the harness for a short time, then once your dog accepts this move to practising in the garden.
-Only when your pet is comfortable wearing the harness should you start using it on walks.
+Start by allowing your dog to sniff the collar, then give praise and a treat.
+Work towards putting on the collar for a short time; then, once your dog accepts this, you can practice wearing it in the garden.
+Only when your pet is comfortable wearing the collar should you start using it on walks.

 You should always follow the manufacturer’s guidelines for fitting a halter, but here are a few tips for getting a good fit: